 Even so, full-day and multi-day training rides are an essential part of your preparation for ultra-distance events because those rides should reveal any physical problems or pains that develop and help you to obtain the skills and experience needed to ride an ultra-distance race, especially one that is self-supported and so requires extra skills to be mastered.
 If you experience specific pains during training, hopefully you can make changes to your Riding Position or equipment to avoid them occurring during the race.

-During long-distance training rides, you should experiment with various Nutrition, Food & Fueling Strategies and Sleeping Strategies to find out what does and doesn’t work for you.
-You need to learn how to listen to your body, when to eat, when to take it easy, when pushing on to one more town before stopping is a bad idea, etc. You will have patches when your energy levels are low or you are mentally down or fatigued – learn what you can by fighting through them and what is the best way to avoid such phases (see the page on Mood, Motivation & Emotions).
+During long-distance training rides, you should experiment with various Nutrition Strategies and Sleeping Strategies to find out what does and doesn’t work for you.
+You need to learn how to listen to your body, when to eat, when to take it easy, when pushing on to one more town before stopping is a bad idea, etc. You will have patches when your energy levels are low or you are mentally down or fatigued – learn what you can by fighting through them and what is the best way to avoid such phases (see the Mood, Motivation & Emotions page).

 Longer training rides, particularly overnight trips, are times when you should use as much of your race equipment as possible, so it’s important that you obtain it early.
 Find out what things you needed but didn’t take and what you took but didn’t need.
-Become a master of every aspect of your Navigation Devices, Headlights, etc. Discover the battery life of your electronic devices and test out how you plan to Charge them.
+Become a master of every aspect of your Navigation Device, Headlight, etc. Discover the battery life of your electronic devices and test out how you plan to charge them (see the USB Chargers page).
 Don’t be put off by a poor weather forecast, use the opportunity to decide whether your wet & cold weather Clothing is going to be sufficient.

-Long rides are also opportunities to practice Route Planning and Scheduling and Time Management, especially if you increase the similarity of your training rides to race conditions by visiting regions that you don’t know.
+Long rides are also opportunities to practice Route Planning, Schedule & Goals and Time Management, especially if you increase the similarity of your training rides to race conditions by visiting regions that you don’t know.

 Extra-long training rides will obviously make you feel weaker and more tired for a few days.
 There is evidence that instead of resting completely during this time, doing some short, low intensity rides during this period can aid recovery by promoting blood circulation and reducing inflammation.